The ten-second countdown had begun.

 So this was what all the fuss was about!

-The ferns around us rustled as each of the pack soldiers backed away, allowing me to handle the situation myself.
+The surrounding ferns rustled as each of the pack soldiers backed away, allowing me to handle the situation myself.

 The little girl sniffed, wiping her eyes with her tiny pale hand.
 Clutched tightly in her other hand was a toy wicker basket.
 I could smell that she had packed food: which was where the scent of strawberries and shortbread was coming from.